Activists disrupt Priti Patel speech in protest over ‘morally bankrupt’ Rwanda plan

 As the protesters were leaving the event they began their own chant of “say it loud, say it clear, refugees are welcome here”.

-In tweet accompaying the video the social justice protesters described Ms Patel’s policy as “morally bankrupt” and demanded the government drop the “widely condemned policy”.
+In tweet accompanying the video the social justice protesters described Ms Patel’s policy as “morally bankrupt” and demanded the government drop the “widely condemned policy”.

 “This bill is a direct act of harm to those seeking safety.
 Whoever we are, we all deserve safety and compassion and that’s why we took action today.”